schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 ### `start`

-Sometimes the steps are interspersed with some additional information, images or other context that you do not necessarily want to part of the list item.
-For these cases we have the `start` attribute.
-As the name suggests, it allows you to specify a from where the new ordered list should start or continue.
+Sometimes the steps are interspersed with some additional information, images, or other text that you do not necessarily want to be part of the list item.
+For these cases, we have the `start` attribute.
+As the name suggests, it allows you to specify from where the new ordered list should start or continue.

-> NOTE: Even when the steps are indicated with letters, you still specifiy the value for the `start` attribute as a numeral.
+> NOTE: Even when the steps are indicated with letters, you still specify the value for the `start` attribute as a numeral.

 ```html
 <section aria-labelledby="marking-up-form">